elliehamilton3/demo-widget2/README.md

 - Add snapshot/visual regression testing in chromatic or similar (uses stories for this)
 - Optimise `widget.js` bundle
 - Break down Card component - move SVGs and interface etc out
-- Tidy up card styles and responsiveness
+- Tidy up card styles and responsiveness (some of this is handled by the client but we could handle some - font sizes for example)
 - Possibly add loading state for component or add demos examples for while card contents is loading

 ## Assumptions